pinkipie11/react-filter-animations/README.md

 https://developers.themoviedb.org/3/genres/get-movie-list

-to get he list of official genres for movies.
+to get the list of official genres for movies.